The Adventures of James Bond Junior 003½: Characters

 Mr. Hignett, B.Sc.
-Manchester: Headmaster of the Secondary Modern.
-Face like dough with currants for eyes.
-Aspirates and drops his aitches.
+Manchester: The headmaster of the Secondary Modern.
+He has a face like dough with currants for eyes.
+He aspirates and drops his aitches.

-Sergeant Daintree: Constabulary.
+Sergeant Daintree: A constabulary.
 According to Alfie Maws, Daintree is a "six-foot-three strip of eighteen-carat ignorance."
 Merck complains that Hignett's students are suspected of vandalising Merck's land rovers.

 Satan: Merck's Alsatian (male).
-Sheelagh one of dog's handlers.
-James befriends dog with Sheelagh's help.
+Sheelagh is one of the dog's handlers.
+James befriends Satan with Sheelagh's help.

 Cerberus: Merck's Alsatian (female).
-Sheelagh one of dog's handlers.
-James befriends dog with Sheelagh's help.
+Sheelagh is one of the dog's handlers.
+James befriends Cerberus with Sheelagh's help.

 Mr. Dash: Mrs. Frame's gardener.

-Mr. Manvell (and daughter): Veterinary; owns a kennel on lot next to the Hazeley property.
-Drives a Land-Rover.
-Nearly collides with Lady Conningtower driving her husband's Jaguar late one night.
+Mr. Manvell (and daughter): a veterinary; owns a kennel on lot next to the Hazeley property.
+He drives a Land-Rover and nearly collides with Lady Conningtower driving her husband Cuthbert's Jaguar late one night.

-Dr. Hartshorn: tends to injured James at book's end.
-Diagnoses James with pleurisy, double pneumonia and a torn ligament.
+Dr. Hartshorn: a physician who tends to injured James at book's end and diagnoses James with pleurisy, double pneumonia and a torn ligament.

-Miss Hubbard: local children's author.
-Claims she has fairies not only at the bottom of her garden but also at the top.
+Miss Hubbard: a local children's author.
+She claims she has fairies not only at the bottom of her garden but also at the top.